 Okay, so moderately nifty but who cares, right?

-Janet “Jay Jay” Jackson, a long time Shooter collaborator and frequently his art capo (I consider her the godfather of the ambiance that many fans of VALIANT have yet found a replacement in their hearts and preferred vistas for) told me this in a conversation I had with her:
+Janet “Jay Jay” Jackson, a long time Shooter collaborator and frequently his art capo (I consider her the godfather of the ambiance that many fans of VALIANT have yet found a replacement in their hearts for) told me this in a conversation I had with her:

 This is not a knock.
 Bloodshot is an example of a character whose very being and blood is fundamental to the tapestry of his overall universe but could absolutely read as a title completely autonomous from everything else almost throughout its entire run.
 You could easily have the questionable taste and not dig VALIANT but still have Bloodshot as your top monthly pull.
 Not only do I love Bloodshot, but both looking back and peering into Lapham’s immediate future we know his creative skill set includes, and perhaps most flourishes in, taking the generally accepted mundane and finding “genre” within — the horrors, mysteries, and what’s fantastic about everyday people.
 Lapham knows genres are constructs, and are at best each one of many extensions any single person is capable of at anytime — young liars or High Gore Lords alike.